krisvanrens/memo-cache-rs/README.md

 If so: use the cached value, otherwise update the cache with a new, calculated value.

 The cache is fixed-size, so if it is full, the oldest key/value pair will be evicted, and memory usage is constant.

+See the `examples/` directory for more example code.

 ### Example A: `get_or_insert_with`